 Being a teacher is hard work, and there is no denying that much of the burnout, demoralization, and attrition is a systemic problem, rather than an individual one.
 However, nurturing a sense of collective efficacy may offer us a way forward.
 As one educator said, “Courage is easier in community.”
 As our systems let us down, we can join with others for support, connection, and hope as we work to address the root causes of the problems.

-This fall, we will be opening up registration for Greater Good Educators.
+This year, we will be opening up registration for Greater Good Educators.
 Whether you are hoping for connection and community or learning and inspiration, we encourage you to join us in building kinder, happier schools where everyone belongs.

 GreaterGood Tiny Logo Greater Good wants to know: Do you think this article will influence your opinions or behavior?